Strategies in Communication: Your Guide to Better Connections

 1. Convey important points clearly and concisely.

 It may be tempting to insert additional information, include popular phrases to relate to the listener, or fall back on filler words that lack true meaning.
 However, this could be perceived as clutter when you want others to understand your message fully.
-Many people are busy and read or listen to tons of communications all day.
-Choose your words wisely and organize your thoughts in a way that is easy to understand and follow.
+Many people read or listen to tons of communications all day, so it's important to choose your words wisely and organize your thoughts in a way that's easy to follow.

 Use these tips to improve the clarity and conciseness of your communication: